 These two statements report SamCERA's net assets held in trust for pension benefits as one way to measure the plan's financial position.
 Over time, increases and decreases in SamCERA's net assets are one indicator of whether its financial position is improving or deteriorating.
 Other factors, such as market conditions, should be considered in measuring SamCERA's overall financial position.
-The increase in SamCERA's plan net assets for the year ended June 30, 2006, was 11.9%.
-This increase is a significant indicator the SamCERA's overall financial position improved during the year.
-In fact, SamCERA's total gross fund return of 10.7% outpaced SamCERA's 8.0% actuarial assumed interest rate.
-Additionally the outlook for the future has improved from an actuarial perspective because, instead of a net deferred investment loss of \$16.3 million as of the last valuation, SamCERA now has a net deferred investment gain of \$20.9 million that will be used to increase actuarial assets over the next four to five years.
+The increase in SamCERA's plan net assets for the year ended June 30, 2007, was 19.09%.
+This increase is a significant indicator that SamCERA's overall financial position improved during the year.
+In fact, SamCERA's total gross fund return of 16.58% outpaced SamCERA's 7.75% actuarial assumed interest rate.
+Additionally the outlook for the future has improved from an actuarial perspective due to an increase in net deferred investment gains of \$134.0 million from \$20.9 million in 2006 to \$154.9 million in 2007 which will be used to increase actuarial assets over the next four to five years.

-SamCERA's Statement of Fiduciary Net Assets and Statement of Changes in Fiduciary Net Assets appear on pages 24-25.
+SamCERA's Statement of Fiduciary Net Assets and Statement of Changes in Fiduciary Net Assets appear on pages 26-27.

 Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the financial statements.
 The Notes provide detailed discussion of key policies, programs, and activities that occurred during the year.
-Notes to the Financial Statements appear on pages 26-40.
+Notes to the Financial Statements appear on pages 28-43.

 Required Supplementary Information follows the notes and provides additional information and detail concerning SamCERA's progress in funding its obligations to provide pension benefits to members, the trend of employers' contributions, pertinent actuarial information as of the latest valuation, and notes to the schedules of trend information.
-SamCERA, as a component unit of San Mateo County, early implemented GASB 45.
-Therefore, for the first time this year SamCERA's Notes include a schedule detailing the county's progress in funding its obligation to provide other post employment benefits.
-Required supplementary information appears on pages 41-43.
+Although the postemployment benefit program is administered by the plan sponsor, San Mateo County, as clarification for the casual reader, SamCERA's Notes include a schedule detailing the county's progress in funding its obligation to provide other post employment benefits.
+Required Supplementary Information appears on pages 44-46.